-- 5. Federal, Rhode Island, and local law pertaining to fair housing and the treatment of any individual in a protected class as designated in the Rhode Island Fair Housing Practices Act, R.I.
-Gen. Laws Chapter 34-37; - 6.
-Lead hazard mitigation or other environmental issues pertaining to real property; - 7.
-Local ordinances and regulations pertaining to residential real estate; - 8.
-Financing the purchase of real estate; - 9.
-Ethical considerations in real estate transactions; or - 10.
-Coastal real estate, wetlands, flood plains and sea-rise. - E. Completion of the requirements of this section is a condition precedent to the renewal of a license.
-A licensee's misrepresentation or false certification as to course attendance and completion shall subject the licensee to disciplinary action. - F. Licensees who hold a valid license originally issued prior to December 12, 1984, are not required to take continuing education courses for purposes of license renewal.
+- At least six (6) nine (9) of the twenty-four (24) clock hours must come from the following CORE subject areas: - +a.
+Rhode Island law defining relationships between licensees and consumers; - 2b.
+Rhode Island law pertaining to real estate licensure; - 3c.
+Rhode Island landlord-tenant law; - 4d.
+The law of contracts; - e5.
+Federal, Rhode Island, and local law pertaining to fair housing and the treatment of any individual in a protected class as designated in the Rhode Island Fair Housing Practices Act, R.I.
+Gen. Laws Chapter 34-37;

+- 6f.
+Lead hazard mitigation or other environmental issues pertaining to real property; - Zeg.
+Local ordinances and regulations pertaining to residential real estate; - 8h.
+Financing the purchase of real estate; - 9i.
+Ethical considerations in real estate transactions; or - 10i.
+Coastal real estate, wetlands, flood plains and sea-rise. - 2.
+At least three (3) of the nine (9) core subject area clock hours must be in Federal, Rhode Island, and local law pertaining to fair housing and the treatment of any individual in a protected class as designated in the Rhode Island Fair Housing Practices Act, R.I.
+Gen. Laws Chapter 34-37. - 3.
+The remaining fifteen (15) clock hours may be completed with any Department-approved real estate course. - EC.
+Completion of the requirements of this section 2.30 of this Part is a condition precedent to the renewal of a license.
+A licensee's misrepresentation or false certification or documentation as to course attendance and completion shall subject the licensee to disciplinary action.